 Suspected or confirmed cases must be quarantined.

 Preventive measures include

-The most effective way to prevent outbreaks is to reduce the number of mosquitoes and limit mosquito bites by using diethyltoluamide (DEET), mosquito netting, and protective attire.
-During jungle outbreaks, people should evacuate the area until they are immunized and mosquitoes are controlled.
+It is also helpful to reduce the number of mosquitoes and limit mosquito bites by using diethyltoluamide (DEET), mosquito netting, and protective attire.
+During jungle outbreaks, people should evacuate the area until they are immunized.
 Prompt mass yellow fever vaccination of the population is used to control an ongoing yellow fever outbreak through immunization.
 A single dose of vaccine can provide life-long immunity against yellow fever.

-The vaccine is contraindicated in the following:
+The yellow fever vaccine is contraindicated in the following:

 To prevent further mosquito transmission, infected patients should be isolated in rooms that are well screened and sprayed with insecticides.

 1. Domingo C, Fraissinet J, Ansah PO, et al: Long-term immunity against yellow fever in children vaccinated during infancy: a longitudinal cohort study.
 The Lancet 19:1363-70, 2019. doi: 10.1016/S1473-3099(19)30323-8